- It’s okay to identify as disabled: Zoe

-- It can significantly reduces a patient’s need to access specialty care or to be hospitalised.
+- It can significantly reduce a patient’s need to access specialty care or to be hospitalised.

 - It has been known to reduce stress and increase empowerment.

-For someone with dementia, involving them in day to day decisions has been found to reduce agitation.
-For example, giving them a choice about what they’ll have for dinner, rather than just making sure they eat.
+For someone with dementia, involving them in day-to-day decisions has been found to reduce agitation.
+For example, giving them a choice about what they’ll have for dinner rather than just ensuring they eat.

-Government has supported the approach with the introduction of individualised funding models that are built around the concept of person-centred care.
+Government has supported the approach by introducing individualised funding models built around the concept of person-centred care.
 The NDIS has led the way in the disability sector, with Consumer Directed Care treading a similar path in aged care.

-While traditionally, government would provide funds to service providers who would then provide those services to clients, individualised funding provides participants with a pool of money and empowers them to make decisions about how to use it.
+While traditionally, the Government would provide funds to service providers who would provide those services to clients, individualised funding provides participants with a pool of money and empowers them to decide how to use it.

-Whether you are receiving funding via a Home Care Package or the NDIS, there are a number of options available for you.
-You can work with a provider to create a support plan and then find and hire independent support workers yourself.
+Whether you are receiving funding via a Home Care Package or the NDIS, several options are available.
+You can work with a provider to create a support plan and find and book independent support workers.
 Or, you can fly solo and manage it all yourself.
 True to person-centred care, the choice is yours.